Ship carrying first Ukraine grain cargo nears Syria -shipping sources | Law-Order

 Ship carrying first Ukraine grain cargo nears Syria -shipping sources

-The first ship to depart Ukraine under a U.N.-brokered deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said.
+The first ship to depart Ukraine under a deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said, after the vessel's had been sailing with its transponder off.
 The Sierra Leone-flagged Razoni set sail from Ukraine's Odesa port on Aug.
-1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey.
+1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey, but its location had not been clear in the past days without the transponder.

-The first ship to depart Ukraine under a U.N.-brokered deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said.
+The first ship to depart Ukraine under a deal to resume grain exports from the country two weeks ago was approaching the Syrian port of Tartous on Sunday, two shipping sources said, after the vessel's had been sailing with its transponder off.

 The Sierra Leone-flagged Razoni set sail from Ukraine's Odesa port on Aug.
-1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey.
-The cargo of 26,000 tonnes of corn had originally been destined for Lebanon, which has been suffering a severe economic crisis that has made led to food insecurity for about half of its population.
+1 under the deal between Moscow and Kyiv, brokered by the United Nations and Turkey, but its location had not been clear in the past days without the transponder.
+The cargo of 26,000 tonnes of corn had originally been destined for Lebanon, which has been suffering an economic crisis that has plunged about half of its population into food insecurity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)